getdnsapi/getdns/README.md

 ## Ubuntu

-getdns should also work on Ubuntu 16.04, however if you require IDN functionally you will have to install a recent version of libidn2 via a ppa e.g. from https://launchpad.net/~ondrej/+archive/ubuntu/php
+getdns should also work on Ubuntu 16.04, however if you require IDN functionality you will have to install a recent version of libidn2 via a ppa e.g. from https://launchpad.net/~ondrej/+archive/ubuntu/php

 ## OSX